Statute of The Court

 Participation

-Participation (physical or digital) by the accused Party shall be facilitated and enabled at all stages of the proceedings.
+Participation (physical or digital) by the accused Party or civil respondent shall be facilitated and enabled at all stages of the proceedings.

 Rule 42.